aws-cloudformation/cloudformation-guard/cfn-guard/README.md

 ```
 Whenever your rules aren't behaving as expected, this is great way to see why.

+## Troubleshooting FAQ

+**Q: I keep trying to force a failure with a bad rule value and I'm not getting any results**

+A: This is almost always due to fact that there's a typo in the property name you're trying to check for in your rule.
+Turn on `--strict-checks` and you'll get an error if the names don't match.
+This is an easy way to spot typos.

 # To Build and Run